PyO3/pyo3/guide/src/exception.md

 }
 ```

-If you already have a Python exception instance, you can simply call [`PyErr::from_instance()`](https://docs.rs/pyo3/0.7.0-alpha.1/struct.PyErr.html#method.from_instance).
+If you already have a Python exception instance, you can simply call [`PyErr::from_instance()`](https://docs.rs/pyo3/0.7.0-alpha.1/pyo3/struct.PyErr.html#method.from_instance).

 ```rust,ignore
 PyErr::from_instance(py, err).restore(py);
 ```

-If rust type exists for exception, then it is possible to use `new` method.
+If a Rust type exists for the exception, then it is possible to use the `new` method.
-For example each standard exception defined in `exc` module
+For example, each standard exception defined in the `pyo3::exceptions` module
-has corresponding rust type, exceptions defined by `create_exception!` and `import_exception!` macro
+has a corresponding Rust type, exceptions defined by `create_exception!` and `import_exception!` macro
-have rust type as well.
+have Rust types as well.

 ```rust
 # use pyo3::exceptions;